A frantic pool owner called in earlier this week. “I just looked under my pool cover, and the pool water level is down to the floor! Help?!?”

 Keep the water level in the pool no lower than about 15 inches from the top of the pool coping.
 Not enough water in the pool, and solid covers fall in the pool, and safety covers are at risk for damage.

 If you have a solid pool cover and use a pool cover pump, I’ll have to ask… “is it possible you have been pumping out pool water, through small holes in the pool cover?”.
 This is more common than you think.
-To avoid this, place your cover pump on a small Frisbee and position it far away from any known or suspected holes in the pool cover.
+To avoid this, place your cover pump on an upside down Frisbee® and position it far away from any known or suspected holes in the pool cover.

 POOL LEAK HISTORY